anijitsahu/react-app-simple-charts-app/README.md

 3. Install all the necessary dependecies by using `npm install` (optional)
 4. Navigate to the directory `cd dist`
 5. Open the `index.html` file in a web browser
-6. Change the hourly watching values of the popular channels and see the change in the graph
+6. Change the *hourly* watching values of the popular channels and see the changes in the graph
-7. Change the graph types from `DOUGHNUT` to `PIE` or *vice versa* to see different types of graph
+7. Change the graph types from `DOUGHNUT` to `PIE` or *vice versa* for different types of output

 *tested with <img src="screenshots/chrome.png" width="20px" title="Google Chrome">Google Chrome v70 and <img src="screenshots/firefox.png" width="25px" title="Firefox Developer edition">Mozilla Firefox Developer Editon*